Netatalk/netatalk/doc/manual/Upgrading.md

 - default backend (!)

 - requires a filesystem with Extended Attributes, fallback is AppleDouble v2 which is enabled with **ea = ad**

 - converts filesystems from AppleDouble v2 to Extended Attributes on the fly when accessed by clients (can be disabled with **convert appledouble**)

 - **dbd** can be used to do conversion in one shot

 Implementation details:

 - stores Mac Metadata (e.g. FinderInfo, AFP Flags, Comment, CNID) in an Extended Attributed named “*org.netatalk.Metadata*”

     - Additionally, on macOS hosts running Netatalk 4.1.0 or later, FinderInfo is natively stored in the file system and appears as an Extended Attribute named “*com.apple.FinderInfo*”

 - stores Mac ResourceFork either in

     - an Extended Attribute named “*org.netatalk.ResourceFork*” on Solaris w.
 ZFS, or in

-  - an extra AppleDouble file named “*._file*” for a file named “*file*” or
+    - an extra AppleDouble file named “*._file*” for a file named “*file*”, or

     - natively stored in the resource fork on macOS hosts as of Netatalk 4.1.0.

 - the format of the .\_ file is exactly as the Mac’s CIFS client expects it when accessing the same filesystem via a CIFS server (Samba), thus you can have parallel access from Macs to the same dataset via AFP and CIFS without the risk of loosing data (resources or metadata).
 Accessing the same dataset with CIFS from Windows clients will still break the coupling of “*file*” and “*._file*” on non ZFS filesystems (see above), so for this we still need an enhanced Samba VFS module (in the works).

 ### Other major changes

 - New service controller daemon [netatalk](netatalk.html) which is responsible for starting and restarting the AFP and CNID daemons.
 All bundled start scripts have been updated, make sure to update yours!

 - All CNID databases are now stored under *$prefix/var/netatalk/CNID/* by default, rather than in the individual shared volume directories

 - Netatalk 2.x volume options “**usedots**” and “**upriv**” now enabled by default

 - Removed SLP and AFP proxy support